dromdary/dromdary/README.txt

 uml-2.2.0.jar                                           EPL 1.0
 validation-api-1.0.CR2.jar                              APL 2.0

-Concerning the listet OSS-Components the terms and conditions of the respective licenses shall apply.
+Concerning the listed OSS-Components the terms and conditions of the respective licenses shall apply.
 The liability and the warranty of the PROVIDER for the endowment of the OSS-Components is governed by the applicable laws.